+Are you curious about what it really takes to create successful presentations — online AND offline?
 Recently I spoke with Beau Basel Beaudoin.
-She shared decades of experience and explained what you need to do before, during, and after events to become a successful speaker.
+She shared decades of experience and explained what you need to do before, during, and after events to have successful presentations and become a successful speaker.
 As a member of the National Speakers Association, she has presented workshops and scores of keynote addresses at conferences and universities, both in the United States and internationally, on pedagogical strategies for seasoned faculty and new instructors, race, class, gender, and equity, and moral philosophy.

 Before Your Presentation